igrishaev/remus/README.md

 ## HTTP communication tweaks

-Since `Remus` relies on [clj-http][clj-http] library for HTTP communication, you are welcome to use all the its features.
-For example, to control redirects, security validation, authentication credentials, etc. When calling `parse-url`, pass an optional map with HTTP parameters:
+Since `Remus` relies on [clj-http][clj-http] library for HTTP communication, you are welcome to use all its features.
+For example, to control redirects, security validation, authentication, etc. When calling `parse-url`, pass an optional map with HTTP parameters:

 ```clojure
 ;; Do not check an untrusted SSL certificate.